instead-hub/instead/doc/stead3_en.md

 When your game gets large, the location of its code entirely in 'main3.lua' -- bad idea.

-To break the text of the game files you can use'include'.
+To break the text of the game files you can use 'include'.
 You must use 'include' in a global context so that while loading 'main3.lua' is loaded and all the remaining fragments of the game, for example.